JoeEberle/epidemiology_methodology/readme.md

-# Unzip Automation  - Scan for ZIP files and uncompress
+# Epidemiology Methodology  - Data Science approach for Epidemiology studies

 ![Code Logo](unzip_automation.png)

 ## Description

-Welcome to the ** Unzip Automation ** Unzip Automation  - Scan for ZIP files and uncompress
+Welcome to the ** Epidemiology Methodology ** Epidemiology Methodology  - Data Science approach for Epidemiology studies

 The are many ways to do this.
 It isnt perfect !!! so Experiment.
 Branch it, configure it, and Change it.